erikpham95/Turtle-Trading-Backtest/README.md

            -   Capital is split 50:50 between System 1 and System 2

-   2. Backtest Results
+       -   Testing Results

 ![Use this template](https://github.com/erikpham95/Turtle-Trading-Backtest/blob/main/Pic/Pic1.png)

 ![Use this template](https://github.com/erikpham95/Turtle-Trading-Backtest/blob/main/Pic/Pic2.png)

+   2. Discussions

        -   Key Observations

            -   Turtle Trading outperform SPY from 2000-2010, but underperform from 2010-2023

            -   Turtle Trading have much lower volatility & maximum drawdown

-      -   "Fundamentalist" may argue that the FED's QE have a great effect in boosting the return of SPY from 2010 onwards
+           -   “Fundamentalist” may argue that the FED’s QE have a great effect in boosting the return of SPY from 2010 onwards

        -   Further Analysis / Fine Tune

            -   Tickers to track can include other individual stocks / ETF

            -   Fundamental Analysis can be incorporated to select better candidates

            -  System parameters can be adjusted and observe performance